scikit-hep/awkward/docs-src/what-is-awkward.md

 Efficiency and generality
 -------------------------

-Arrays are the most efficient data structures in computing, and [NumPy](https://numpy.org/) makes it easy to interact with arrays in Python.
+Arrays are the most efficient data structures for sequential numeric processing, and [NumPy](https://numpy.org/) makes it easy to interact with arrays in Python.
 However, NumPy's arrays are rectangular tables or tensors that cannot express variable-length structures.

 General tree-like data are often expressed using [JSON](https://www.json.org/), but at the expense of memory use and processing speed.

 Awkward Arrays are general tree-like data structures, like JSON, but contiguous in memory and operated upon with compiled, vectorized code like NumPy.
-They're building blocks for data analysis, recognizing that some datasets are, well, more awkward than others.
+They're basic building blocks for data analyses that are, well, more awkward than those involving neat tables.

 This library was originally developed for high-energy particle physics.
 Particle physics datasets have rich data structures that usually can't be flattened into rectangular arrays, but physicists need to process them efficiently because the datasets are enormous.
 Awkward Arrays combine generic data structures with high-performance number-crunching.

 Let's illustrate this with a non-physics dataset: maps of bike routes in my hometown of Chicago.
+You can also follow this [as a video tutorial](https://youtu.be/WlnUF3LRBj4?t=431).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WlnUF3LRBj4?start=431" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 JSON to array
 -------------

-The city of Chicago publishes quite a lot of data; here is a [GeoJSON of bike paths](https://github.com/Chicago/osd-bike-routes/blob/master/data/Bikeroutes.geojson):
+Here is a [GeoJSON of bike paths](https://github.com/Chicago/osd-bike-routes/blob/master/data/Bikeroutes.geojson) of bike paths throughout the city of Chicago.

 <div style="margin-right: 15px">
   <iframe class="render-viewer " src="https://render.githubusercontent.com/view/geojson?commit=5f556dcd4ed54f5f5c926c01c34ebc6261ec7d34&amp;enc_url=68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f4368696361676f2f6f73642d62696b652d726f757465732f356635353664636434656435346635663563393236633031633334656263363236316563376433342f646174612f42696b65726f757465732e67656f6a736f6e&amp;nwo=Chicago%2Fosd-bike-routes&amp;path=data%2FBikeroutes.geojson&amp;repository_id=8065965&amp;repository_type=Repository#292b99b1-4187-4d13-8b0d-ce8fa6eb4ab1" sandbox="allow-scripts allow-same-origin allow-top-navigation" title="File display" width="100%" height="400px"></iframe>
 </div>

-which we load into Python by downloading it from GitHub and converting it from JSON.
+If you dig into the JSON, you'll see that it contains street names, metadata, and longitude, latitude coordinates all along the bike paths.

+Start by loading them into Python as Python objects,

 ```{code-cell}
 import urllib.request